Questions and Answers

 Peter speaks of man's part in God's election when he counsels his readers, "Wherefore the rather, brethren, give diligence to make your calling and election sure: for if ye do these things, ye shall never fall: For so an entrance shall be ministered unto you abundantly into the everlasting kingdom of our Lord and Saviour Jesus Christ."
 (2 Peter 1:10-11)

 We must make our election sure because God's election is dependent on our response to Him.
 Man's part in election is made clear by Revelation 22:17, which gives this invitation: "And the Spirit and the bride say, Come.
 And let him that heareth say, Come.
 And let him that is athirst come.
 And whosoever will, let him take the water of life freely."
 Salvation is offered freely to all who desire.
-But it is not forced.
-We must decide to drink of the water of life, which is so freely offered to us.

 The Apostle Paul said of God "Who will have all men to be saved, and to come unto the knowledge of the truth."
 (1 Timothy 2:4) God's desire for the salvation of all men motivated Paul to write, "For therefore we both labour and suffer reproach, because we trust in the living God, who is the Saviour of all men, specially of those that believe."
 (1 Timothy 4:10)